eggnstone/eggnstone_amazon_chime/README.md

 ## iOS

-* **Chime does not work on iOS emulators!**
+* **Chime does not work on iOS simulators!**

-Please have a look at section 2 of [this](https://github.com/aws/amazon-chime-sdk-ios) and follow the described steps.
+Please update your project file according to the instructions at (https://github.com/aws/amazon-chime-sdk-ios#2-update-project-file).

 **Used versions**
 * [amazon-chime-sdk-0.8.1.tar.gz](https://amazon-chime-sdk-ios.s3.amazonaws.com/sdk-without-bitcode/0.8.1/AmazonChimeSDK-0.8.1.tar.gz)